Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Lens equation and observables

 We will follow Bozza \cite{B8} and assume that only the outermost image $\theta_1$ is resolved as a single image while the others are encapsulated in $\theta_\infty$.
 Thus, Bozza defined the following observables, where the parameters $\bar{a}$ and $\bar{b}$ are defined in the expressions (\ref{LT3}) and (\ref{LT4}).

 In the expressions above, $\textbf{s}$ denotes the angular separation, while $\tilde{r}$ quantifies the relation between the flux of the first image and that of the remaining ones.
 These expressions can be inverted to recover the expansion coefficients.
-For the analysis of the observables, we assume that the object under consideration has an estimated mass of $4.4\times10^{6}M_{\odot}$ and is located at an approximate distance of $D_{OL}=8.5,\text{Kpc}$, values comparable to those associated with the BH at the center of our galaxy \cite{B12}.
+For the analysis of the observables, we assume that the object under consideration has an estimated mass of $4.4\times10^{6}M_{\odot}$ and is located at an approximate distance of $D_{OL}=8.5\,\text{kpc}$, values comparable to those associated with the BH at the center of our galaxy \cite{B12}.
 Knowing that the critical impact parameter, $\beta_c=3\sqrt{3}M$, does not depend on the radius of the throat, $a$, we then obtain it directly.
-In geometric units, we have the rescaling of the mass to $M\to \frac{MG}{c^2}$ and $\theta_\infty=26.5473\mu{arcsecs}$, which is the same used for the Schwarzschild BH.
+In geometric units, we have the rescaling of the mass to $M\to \frac{MG}{c^2}$ and $\theta_\infty=26.5473\,\mu{arcsecs}$, which is the same used for the Schwarzschild BH.

 In Fig. (\ref{OBSERVAVEIS1}), we have a graphical representation of the angular separation $\textbf{s}$ and $2.5\log_{10}\tilde{r}$.
 For the angular separation varying as a function of the ratio between the parameters $a/2M$ considering some values of the global monopole charge and $2.5\log_{10}\tilde{r}$ also varying as a function of the global monopole charge.
 In the figure on the left, we have the variation of the angular separation as a function of the ratio $a/2M$ where the continuous black curve is fixed for traversable WH $a/2M=1.1$ where the charge of the global monopole is inactive.
 However, the dashed curves represent the variation of the monopole charge values.
 In the figure on the right, we have $2.5\log_{10}\tilde{r}$ varying as a function of the global monopole charge.
-The solid blue curve refers to the Schwarzschild BH, while the dashed red curve shows that when the global monopole charge $\bar{\alpha}\to{1}$ returns to the BH curve, this quantity does not depend on the parameter associated with the throat of the WH Eq. (\ref{LT12}).
-Therefore, in table \ref{TAB1} we observe how the angular separation and the parameter that controls the connection between the flow of the first image and the others referring to the Schwarzschild BH are being modified due to the presence of the global monopole.
+The solid blue curve refers to the Schwarzschild BH, while the dashed red curve shows that when the global monopole charge $\bar{\alpha}\to{1}$ returns to the BH curve, this quantity does not depend on the parameter associated with the throat of the WH Eq. (\ref{LT12}). {Therefore, to construct table \ref{TAB1}, we used the data associated with the Schwarzschild BH located at the center of our galaxy, as mentioned in the previous paragraphs.
+Furthermore, we observed how the angular separation and the parameter that controls the connection between the flow of the first image and the others referring to the Schwarzschild BH are modified due to the presence of the global monopole.}